arturo-source/arturo-source.github.io/content/posts/what-is-an-environment-variable.en.md

 Typically you will use it to manage data that changes between a 'production' environment, and a 'development' environment.
 So environment variables allow you to change the behavior of your program, without having to change the code.

-## What data is stored in Environment Variables?
+## How are they saved in Environment Variables?

 You can really save any type of primitive data (you learned about it in [the variables post](/posts/what-is-a-variable/)), in a way as simple as this: